SamuelPloskonka/au-code-repro/README.md

 ## Let's get going!

-From here on I'll assume that you're an ecologist and that you're mainly coding for statistical purposes using R in R Studio, and that both together with [git](https://git-scm.com/downloads) are fully set up on your computer.
+From here on I'll assume that you're mainly coding for statistical purposes using R in R Studio, and that both as well as [git](https://git-scm.com/downloads) are fully set up on your computer.

 ### Task 1: Create a repository and clone it to your computer!
 Create your own repository by copying this one: